lipzh5/AmecaBackend/README.md

 Current functions include **face recognition**, **visual question answering**, **action recognition**, **Emotion/Facial Expression Imitation** .

 ## Disclaimer
-This repository is created for research purposes and is not an official product of Engineered Arts.
+This repository is created for research purposes and is not officially associated with Ameca or Engineered Arts.
 If you have any questions or encounter issues, please feel free to submit a GitHub issue.